 The 50% Second Home Council Tax Discount FAQs

-Service families living in MOD housing in England, Scotland and Wales and paying council tax on their own properties in England and Scotland should automatically receive a 50% reduction in council tax on their own property (if it is not rented out).
+Service families living in MOD housing in England, Scotland and Wales and paying council tax on their own properties in England and Scotland should be able to claim for and automatically receive a 50% reduction in council tax on their own property so long as it is empty but furnished.
 A number of service families are concerned that they now have to pay 90% of council tax on their second homes, instead of the 50% as set down in legislation under the Statutory Instruments (downloadable from the links given below).
-Families having problems obtaining this discount should show their local authority the Statutory Instruments, and if still unsuccessful should contact the AFF Housing Specialist (email firstname.lastname@example.org).
+Families having problems obtaining this discount should show their local authority the Statutory Instruments, and if still unsuccessful should contact the AFF Housing Specialist (email email@example.com).

 Statutory Instruments 2003 No. 3011

 Statutory Instruments 2004 No. 926

 Statutory Instruments 2005 No. 416

 Explanatory Memorandum to Statutory Instrument 2005 No. 416

 (please note that the Statutory Instruments from 2004, 2005 and 2012 are amendments to the first)

 The Army Families Federation (AFF) is often contacted by military families who live in Service Families Accommodation (SFA) but who also own their own property.
 The majority of questions relate to whether or not a family is entitled to a 50% Second Home discount on the council tax they pay on their own property.

 There follows a list of the most frequently asked questions on this issue, together with the answers.
 AFF has researched this issue over several years of listening to the problems that Service families have encountered when attempting to apply for this discount.

 Q. We live in SFA in England for most of the time but we also have our own property which we use for leave/weekends.
 Are we entitled to the 50% Second Home Council tax discount on our own property?